magomimmo/modern-cljs/doc/tutorial-16.md

 $ git commit -m "step-2 done"
 ```

-Stay tuned.
-In the next tutorial we're going to complete the
+Stay tuned for the next tutorial.
-server-side `shoppingForm` by manipulating its HTML via [Enlive][20] to
-notify the user when she/he typed in invalid values.

 # Next - TO BE DONE